Santa Ana Main Library is closed for a two-year renovation project. Learn more here.

 February Spotlight: SAUSD Community Voices Share Heartfelt Stories on the Impact of ‘We Care, Get Help’

-The City will be lighting the Water Tower in red from February 20th to February 22nd in recognition of SAUSD’s “We Care Day.”
+The City will be lighting the water tower in red from February 20 to February 22 in recognition of SAUSD’s “We Care Day.”

 Travel Santa Ana

 Travel Santa Ana released their 2024 Santa Ana Visitors Guide.
-Printed versions of this guide will be delivered to hotels to share with guests, frontline staff, and their sales team.
-The publication will also be available at the City’s Planning counter, select California Welcome Centers, John Wayne Airport, Los Angeles and San Francisco airports.
+In addition to our hotels, the publication will be available at the City’s Planning counter, select California Welcome Centers, John Wayne Airport, LAX and San Francisco-area airports.
 Travel Santa Ana utilizes the guide as a destination-selling tool when attending tradeshows and media marketplaces.

 I was honored to participate in the groundbreaking ceremony for one of our future parks, dedicated to the legacy of Former Parks & Rec Director & City Manager Gerardo Mouet.
 We celebrated his rich contributions to our Golden City, and the community voted to name the park after him in recognition of his lasting impact on us young Santaneros.
 I’m grateful to the Mouet family for attending and sharing Gerardo’s memory with us.